MomentaiChris26/nerdsparadise/README.md

 ## Features

-Currently, this version of Nerd's paradise contains 5 features.
+Currently, this version of Nerd's Paradise contains 5 features.

 ### Select a game to play